- Dissertation Guide (SPRING 2016)

 This guide was prepared by the Office of the Dean of Graduate Studies.
-Questions concerning these guidelines or any aspect of manuscript preparation for the thesis, dissertation, or report should be directed to the Assistant Graduate Dean in the Office of the Dean of Graduate Studies, FA3.104, 972-883-2234.
+Questions concerning these guidelines or any aspect of manuscript preparation for the thesis, dissertation, or report should be directed to the Office of the Dean of Graduate Studies, FA3.104, 972-883-2234.

 How to produce PDF documents that display well on-screen, starting from TeX or LaTeX